 • Empowering people and communities

-The SLCP CAF can be shared to brand partners via two accredited hosts: Worldly (via the Higg Index) and Fair Factories Clearinghouse "(FFC)".
-The SLCP has also collaborated with Better Work, an International Labor Organization program that assesses compliance to international labor laws to improve working conditions.
+The SLCP CAF can be shared with brand partners via two accredited hosts: Worldly (via the Higg Index) and Fair Factories Clearinghouse "(FFC)".
+The SLCP has also collaborated with Better Work, an International Labor Organization program that assesses compliance with international labor laws to improve working conditions.
 This collaboration means that Better Work will use the SLCP CAF assessment during their assessments to reduce audit fatigue and promote data sharing in the industry.
-As an SAC member, we encourage our factories to use Worldly to complete the SLCP assessment through the Higg Facility Social Labor Module (Higg FSLM); however, we also accept the SLCP report through FFC and Better Work.
+As a Cascale member, we encourage our factories to use Worldly to complete the SLCP assessment through the Higg Facility Social Labor Module (Higg FSLM); however, we also accept the SLCP report through FFC and Better Work.
 This ensures we are doing our part to help reduce duplicative auditing and costs for our suppliers.

-The SLCP CAF evaluation begins with a self-assessment completed by the factory, which is subsequently verified by an SLCP-approved verifier to confirm the assessment questions were understood and answered correctly and the data is reliable.
+The SLCP CAF evaluation begins with a self-assessment completed by the factory that is subsequently verified by an SLCP-approved verifier to confirm that assessment questions were understood and answered correctly and the data is reliable.
 During verification, approved verifiers review the factory’s responses and conduct semi-announced onsite verification, which includes an opening and closing meeting, document review, factory employee interviews, and a facility walk-through.
 With industry adoption of this tool, duplicative auditing is eliminated, and brands can collaborate with their shared factories to use one data set to drive social and labor improvements in their supply chains.

-Once factories are successfully onboarded, we annually evaluate 100% of our Tier 1 final assembly and footwear Tier 1 subcontractor factories to ensure their continued compliance to our Code and local law through the use of a verified SLCP CAF assessment.
+Once factories are successfully onboarded, we annually evaluate 100% of our Tier 1 final assembly factories to ensure their continued compliance to our Code and local law through the use of a verified SLCP CAF assessment.
 We use a risk-based approach to determine our engagement level with Tier 2 material suppliers, prioritizing our annual engagement with factories that account for approximately 80% of our materials volume by dollar spend.

-We also use a verified SLCP CAF assessment to gain visibility into other Tier 2 factories located in countries that are identified as high-risk for foreign migrant labor.
 We recognize that forced labor concerns of foreign migrant workers are among the most serious challenges facing the apparel and footwear industry.
-As a founding signatory of the Commitment to Responsible Recruitment, we commit to work with our global supply chain partners to create conditions so that no worker pays for their job, workers receive a timely refund of fees and costs paid to obtain or maintain their job, workers retain control of their travel documents and all workers are informed of the basic terms of their employment before leaving home.
+As a founding signatory of the Commitment to Responsible Recruitment, we commit to work with our global supply chain partners to ensure that no worker pays for their job, workers receive a timely refund of fees and costs paid to obtain or maintain their job, workers retain control of their travel documents and all workers are informed of the basic terms of their employment before leaving home.

 Beyond annual assessments